hjw541988478/AndroidHotLabelView/README.md

 - customize the style by the method `setChildViewStyle`.

 #Usage

-1. make the `AndroidHotLabelView` avaliable in your project ;
+1.make the `AndroidHotLabelView` avaliable in your project ;

-2. puts the `net.innlab.ui.HotLabelView` in your layout xml file :
+2.puts the `net.innlab.ui.HotLabelView` in your layout xml file :
 ``` xml
 <net.innlab.hlv.ui.HotLabelView
     android:id="@+id/hlv_single"